ptiede/Comrade.jl/docs/src/tutorials/index.md

         caption: "Imaging a Black Hole using Closures",
         desc: "Learn how to image M87* using only closure quantities."
     },
+    {
+        href: "intermediate/StokesIImaging.md",
+        caption: "Stokes I Simultaneous Image and Instrument Modeling",
+        desc: "Learn how to image complex visibilities using Comrade" },
+    {
+        href: "intermediate/PolarizedImaging",
+        caption: "Full Stokes Imaging and Calibration using the RIME formalism",
+        desc: "Learn how to do solve the RIME with Comrade" }
 ];

 const advanced = [